-Saturday, April 25, 2026 From 5:00 PM To 6:30 PM Add to Calendar 2026-04-25 17:00:00 2026-04-25 18:30:00 Mothers, Daughters, and the Supernatural: A Conversation with Marie NDiaye Don’t miss a rare Boston appearance by Prix Goncourt–winning author Marie NDiaye, one of the most acclaimed voices in contemporary French literature.
-In conversation with Shuchi Saraswat, she will discuss her latest novel The Witch.
+Saturday, April 25, 2026 From 5:00 PM To 6:30 PM Add to Calendar 2026-04-25 17:00:00 2026-04-25 18:30:00 SOLD OUT Mothers, Daughters, and the Supernatural: A Conversation with Marie NDiaye Don’t miss a rare Boston appearance by Prix Goncourt–winning author Marie NDiaye, one of the most acclaimed voices in contemporary French literature.
+In conversation with Shuchi Saraswat, she will discuss her latest novel in English The Witch.
 French Library, 53 Marlborough Street, Boston, MA America/New_York

 At French Library